survivejs/react-book/manuscript/11_styling_react.md

 >Confirm</button>
 ```

 The approach is still in its early days.
-For instance support for media queries is missing.
+For instance, support for media queries is missing.
 Instead of defining modifiers as above, you'll end up defining more components to support your use cases.

 Just like React Style, also jsxstyle comes with a Webpack loader that can extract CSS into a separate file.